tobiasdemaine/SolidState/README.md

 Each Artwork Contract is it own trading platform, managing its own buy and sell orders.
 This creates indepence of the contract from exisiting only specific a trading platforms.
 The price of the Artwork's shares adjusts the artworks price.

-The Gallery contract is a list of Artworks with a visiblity switch.
+The Gallery contract is a group of lists (collections) of Artworks with a visiblity switch.

 VIDEO PREPARATION
 ```text